-We study these questions using data collected by the Geospatial and Statistical Data Center of the University of Virginia as cited in Kutner et. al. (2013).
+We studied these questions using data collected by the Geospatial and Statistical Data Center of the University of Virginia as cited in Kutner et. al. (2013).
 The dataset includes 3 categorical and 13 numeric variables measuring demographic features of 440 of the most populous counties in the US.
-The data only tracks counties with at least 100,000 residents; the rest are omitted.
+The data only tracks counties with at least 100,000 residents and, due to incomplete data, a handful of counties that do meet this requirement are still omitted.
 Because of this requirement, three states are unrepresented.
-The two states with the lowest population density (US Census Bureau, 2021), Alaska and Wyoming, do not make the cut.
+The two states with the lowest population density (citation needed), Alaska and Wyoming, do not make the cut.
 Suprisingly, Iowa is also missing.
 Although it is near the middle of state population rankings, it spreads its population fairly evenly across 99 counties.
 It also has no major cities so none of its counties meet the strict requirement of our dataset.
+So long as our analysis is contextualised as pertaining to urban not rural settings this should not significantly affect our conclusions.